alvisxp/AWS-MLS/EDA.md

 	- Data Pipeline - to schedule and start your clusters
 - EMR Storage
 	- HDFS (Hadoop Distributed File System)
-	- EMRFS: access to S3 as it it wre HDFS
+	- EMRFS: access to S3 as it it were HDFS
 		- uses DynamoDB to track consistency
 	- Local file system
 	- EBS for HDFS